return42/sphkerneldoc/linux_src_doc/drivers/scsi/scsi_transport_fc_c.rst

   If the remote port does not return (signaled by a LLDD call to
   \ :c:func:`fc_remote_port_add`\ ) within the dev_loss_tmo timeout, then the
-  scsi target is removed - killing all outstanding i/o and removing the scsi devices attached ot it.
+  scsi target is removed - killing all outstanding i/o and removing the scsi devices attached to it.
 The port structure will be marked Not Present and be partially cleared, leaving only enough information to recognize the remote port relative to the scsi target id binding if it later appears.
 The port will remain as long as there is a valid